Loewe Exzellenzzentrum

 In 2050, roughly two-thirds of the world population are expected to live in urban areas.
 The sustainable growth in number and size of cities is only possible due to gains in efficiency in (critical) infrastructures such as energy, transportation, logistics, and water.
 Information and communication technology (ICT) is the main driver behind these efficiency gains and acts as the enabler for digital cities.
 However, this trend also poses a threat to the functioning of cities in crisis situations.
 Increasing interconnectedness and dependence on digital services make societies more vulnerable to disruptive events that impact on regular ICT functions.
 ICT-based infrastructures are at peril due to man-made or natural disasters, violence and terror.
 At the same time, the Functioning of digital cities is not well understood in cases of extreme events, crises, and catastrophes. emergenCITY aims to investigate fundamentals, methods and solutions towards enabling so-called „Resilient Digital Cities“.
 With this, we refer to the resilience of future digital cities and the capability of ICT and its users to resist, adapt, and transform in crisis situations.

-Further information will be given in the following, in the descriptions for each program area and in a short paper on emergenCITY (wird in neuem Tab geöffnet) .
+Further information will be given in the following, in the descriptions for each program area and in a short (wird in neuem Tab geöffnet) . paper on emergenCITY

 Innovative Goals